Accessible on demand

 Māori Television On Demand

-The link to the website is https://www.maoritelevision.com/on-demand/featured
+The website address is https://www.maoritelevision.com/on-demand/featured

 The website is usable with a screen reader.